dengking/programming-language/docs/C-family-language/ABI/Name-mangling/Name-mangling.md

 | Tru64 C++ V6.5 (ANSI mode)                                   | `__7h__Fi`         | `__7h__Fic`            | `__7h__Fv`            |
 | Watcom C++ 10.6                                              | `W?h$n(i)v`        | `W?h$n(ia)v`           | `W?h$n()v`            |

-Notes:

-- The Compaq C++ compiler on OpenVMS VAX and Alpha (but not IA-64) and Tru64 has two name mangling schemes.
-The original, pre-standard scheme is known as ARM model, and is based on the name mangling described in the C++ Annotated Reference Manual (ARM).
-With the advent of new features in standard C++, particularly [templates](https://en.wikipedia.org/wiki/Template_(programming)), the ARM scheme became more and more unsuitable — it could not encode certain function types, or produced identical mangled names for different functions.
-It was therefore replaced by the newer "ANSI" model, which supported all ANSI template features, but was not backwards compatible.
-- On IA-64, a standard [Application Binary Interface (ABI)](https://en.wikipedia.org/wiki/Application_binary_interface) exists (see [external links](https://en.wikipedia.org/wiki/Name_mangling#External_links)), which defines (among other things) a standard name-mangling scheme, and which is used by all the IA-64 compilers.
-GNU GCC 3.*x*, in addition, has adopted the name mangling scheme defined in this standard for use on other, non-Intel platforms.
-- The Visual Studio and Windows SDK include the program `undname` which prints the C-style function prototype for a given mangled name.
-- On Microsoft Windows, the Intel compiler[[2\]](https://en.wikipedia.org/wiki/Name_mangling#cite_note-2) and [Clang](https://en.wikipedia.org/wiki/Clang)[[3\]](https://en.wikipedia.org/wiki/Name_mangling#cite_note-3) uses the Visual C++ name mangling for compatibility.
-- For the IAR EWARM C++ 7.4 ARM compiler the best way to determine the name of a function is to compile with the assembler output turned on and to look at the output in the ".s" file thus generated.

 #### Handling of C symbols when linking from C++